-Cognitive Behavioral Therapy: is a form of psychotherapy (talk therapy), designed to help treat various mental disorders.
-It focuses on changing the persons' thoughts and behaviors to help reverse the person's symptoms and help increase the person's functioning.
+Cognitive Behavioural Therapy: is a form of psychotherapy (talk therapy), designed to help treat various mental disorders.
+It focuses on changing the persons' thoughts and behaviours to help reverse the person's symptoms and help increase the person's functioning.